starga2er777/Sustech_CS308_Final_Project/report.md

+# CS308 Final Project Report

-# Semantic Segmentation based on DeepLab-v2 with a ResNet-101 backbone
+## Semantic Segmentation based on DeepLab-v2 with a ResNet-101 backbone

 Yuhang Wang (12012208)